Right-of-Use Assets and Lease Liabilities – Defined Under ASC 842

 Common ROU assets fall under PP&E, or property, plant, and equipment.
 Under ASC 842, the straight line recording is of the actual right-to-use of the asset as opposed to the actual asset.

-In other words, the ROU assets represents the lessee’s rights to use said underlying asset.
+In other words, the ROU assets represent the lessee’s rights to use a said underlying asset.
 Accounting treatments that need to be considered when calculating your right-of-use asset are as follows:

 Initial direct costs

 Landlords often aim to sweeten a deal with lease incentives.
-Up-front payments made to the lessee for costs like moving expenses, tenant improvement, or even
+Up-front payments made to the lessee for costs, like moving expenses or tenant improvement, make signing more attractive.

 Under ASC 842, deferred rent is eliminated from the balance sheet.
 Instead, it is accounted for as a lease liability or a negative balance reflected in a company’s books.